natalia-buzkova/english-for-designers/05-storytelling/index.md

-# It's the first eighteen *months* that we should focus on more, not years.
+# It's the first eighteen *months* that we should focus on more.

 2 March 2024, Bratislava